tinkerbell/tinkerbell.org/content/setup/local-with-vagrant/_index.md

 $ docker-compose up -d
 ```

-When you are done with these commands you have a fully working provisioner that
+Those commands give you a fully working provisioner that is ready to receive
-is ready to receive templates and workflow targeting workers.
-You can check that
+templates and workflow targeting workers.
+You can check that running:
-running:

 ```
 $ docker-compose ps